egnor/git-version-stamp/README.md

 - [versioneer](https://github.com/python-versioneer/python-versioneer#readme)
 - [versioningit](https://versioningit.readthedocs.io/)

-The main differences with this one:
+What makes this one different:
 - In general it's much less developed than any of those
 - It doesn't integrate with setuptools, it just spits out a version string
-- It uses timestamp-oriented versioning (rather than last-tag-plus-change-count) for untagged builds, which is more useful for apps or firmware images but less appropriate for libraries
+- It uses dates for untagged builds (instead of last-tag-plus-change-count) which is more useful for apps or firmware images but less good for libraries
-- It lets you pick a subset of files in the repo via include and exclude lists, and the version is based on the status of those files
+- It lets you pick files in the repo via include and exclude lists, and the version is based on the status of those files (eg. for excluding docs)

-If you actually use this, maybe let me (egnor@ofb.net) know so I'm a bit more motivated to make it a proper project with docs and tests and stuff?
+If you actually use this, let me know (egnor@ofb.net) so I'm more motivated to make it a proper project with docs and tests?
 PRs welcome in any case.

 ## Usage